Bio 8 Page | Dr. Schmeidler's HomePage | E-mail | Bio 8 Newsgroup | IVC HomePage |

 b. salting out

-c. according to net charge by ion - exchange chromatography
+c. according to net charge by ion - exchange

 d. affinity chromatography